 Tapestry weaving projects

 If you are looking for a small tapestry weaving project then you might want to have a go at one of these four designs.
-Each is about 10 cms square so ideal for doing on our Tapestry Kit frame after you have finished weaving the design it comes with.
-However you could increase the size of the cartoons when you reprint them, if you wanted to weave a bigger version.
+Each is about 10 cms square but you could increase the size of the cartoons when you reprint them if you wanted to weave a bigger version.
 Click on the little image below and a document with instructions and cartoon will open in a new window ready for you to print off.